vinu4545/proj1/README.md

 # proj1
-This is the project using Cpp
+This is the project using Cpp.

 Authhor - vinay